Comeng (train): Refurbishment

 Both sets had CCTV and emergency assistance panels introduced and installed as part of the refurbishment program.

-After Connex assumed responsibility for all of Melbourne's suburban train network in 2004, the EDi refurbished trains had the M>Train exterior logos removed, and later received Connex blue and yellow side stripes, and a repainted front panel.
+After Connex assumed responsibility for all of Melbourne's suburban train network in 2004, the EDI refurbished trains (from M>Train) had the M>Train exterior logos removed with a new Connex logo in its place alongside a repainted front panel.
+The trains also later received Connex blue and yellow side stripes, new seat fabric with the Connex branding.